TrueLayer/truelayer-dotnet/README.md

 First [sign up](https://console.truelayer.com/) for a developer account.
 Follow the instructions to set up a new application and obtain your Client ID and Secret.

-Generate a Signing Key Pair used to sign API requests.
+Next, generate a signing key pair used to sign API requests.

 To generate a private key, run: